What is co-operative and community-led housing?

 - Anti-social behaviour is reduced

-- Residents feel happier being part of a supportive community satisfied
+- Residents feel happier and more satisfied being part of a supportive community

 Homes are built in areas where they are needed – often this is in places which commercial developers wouldn’t consider for housing.